epicZR/Machine-learning-Coursera/README.md

-# Machine-learning-Coursera
+# machine-learning-programming-assignments-coursera-andrew-ng
-Machine learning Coursera assignment solutions
+Solutions to Andrew NG's machine learning course on Coursera

+Author Md.
+Zobaidur Rahman
+Read the instructions from pdf carefully and good luck :)